Computing large market equilibria using abstractions

-We considered the use of market equilibria as allocation mechanisms (as in e.g. the literature on fair division).
+We considered the use of market equilibria as allocation mechanisms (as in, e.g., the literature on fair division).
 However, another important use of computation of market equilibria is counterfactual estimation as in structural models in economics \citep{berry1995automobile,chawla2017mechanism}.
-For example, an online marketplace may want to know how prices (and thus revenues) would change if certain market conditions (e.g. supplies, budgets) were to change.
+For example, an online marketplace may want to know how prices (and thus revenues) would change if certain market conditions (e.g., supplies, budgets) were to change.
 Using the method of abstracting large markets to answer such questions is also an important future direction.

-We looked at two methods that could be used in concert for abstraction creation: low rank approximation and representative buyer/item modeling.
-The representative market abstraction speeds up computation but we did not use low rank structure for anything but filling in missing data.
-An interesting algorithmic question is whether the low rank structure can be leveraged to speed up the gradient calculation steps of our first order methods, for example, by employing recent techniques for fast nearest neighbor search \citep{JDH17}.
+We looked at two methods that could be jointly used to create abstractions: low-rank approximation and representative buyer/item modeling.
+The representative market abstraction speeds up computation but we did not use low-rank structure for anything but filling in missing data.
+An interesting algorithmic question is whether the low-rank structure can be leveraged to speed up the gradient calculation steps of our first-order methods, for example, by employing recent techniques for fast nearest neighbor search \citep{JDH17}.

 Our work fits into the nascent but growing literature on combining techniques from machine learning/AI with classical results from game theory to solve market design \citep{feng2018deep,golowich2018deep}, game abstraction \citep{moravvcik2017deepstack,brown2018deep}, and agent design \citep{lerer2017maintaining,lerer2018learning} problems that cannot be easily solved in closed form.
-In this work we leveraged very standard linear abstractions (low rank approximation, k-means clustering).
+In this work we leveraged standard linear abstractions (low-rank approximation, k-means clustering).
 A question for future work is whether more complex, non-linear methods, can be used to construct even better abstractions.